Buffer Stock vs. Safety Stock: Understanding the Key Differences

 The Importance of Stockout Prevention

 Inventory stockouts in manufacturing are incredibly damaging.
 They create immediate revenue loss, damage customer relationships, and can permanently harm your brand reputation.
+In fact, research suggests that stockouts can damage customer trust far beyond the immediate lost sale.

 The cascading effects of stockouts include: